kyeah/NLP-Sentence-Compression/README.md

 ### Word Alignment

 The unsupervised Berkeley Aligner is provided for the use of language-agnostic word alignment.
+Alignment may take serveral hours and a large amount of memory, so it is recommended to submit the condor jobs provided.
+Make sure to submit them from within the berkeleyaligner directory, and modify the absolute paths accordingly.

 ### Phrase Extraction